 - Now you are ready to start creating your space!!

 This is a design format that can work for any room!
 Big bedroom or small bedroom, master bedroom or kids bedroom.
 But let’s be honest, most of us are looking for small bedroom decor ideas.

-Bedroom design mood board
+Small Bedroom Decor: mood board

 I followed those bedroom designer tips for this bedroom makeover.
 You can see how this small bedroom came to life here: woodland room makeover.